 Try this gut health promoting Prebiotic Smoothie Bowl Recipe with Chickpeas or this anti-inflammatory Turmeric Golden Milk Smoothie Bowl.
 Or try this Kefir Chia Pudding or this Healing Breakfast Smoothie.

 Did you make this Berry Cauliflower and Greens Smoothie Bowl Without Banana recipe?
 Please let me know how it turned out for you!
 Share it on Pinterest and leave a comment below.
 I would love it if you shared a picture of your recreation on Instagram so I can take a look, and be sure to tag me @theconsciousdietitian.

 Berry Cauliflower and Greens Smoothie Bowl Without Banana [GF, Vegan]

-- 3 tbsp hemp hearts
+- hemp hearts

-Add all the ingredients into a high-speed blender.
+- Add all the ingredients into a high-speed blender.
 I use a Vitamix.
 Blend until creamy and well incorporated.

-Divide the banana-free smoothie mix into two bowls.
+- Divide the banana-free smoothie mix into two bowls.
 Top with homemade granola, fresh fruit, and additional hemp hearts.

-Try blackberries instead of blueberries when they are in season.
+Eat Seasonal: Try blackberries instead of blueberries when they are in season.

 1. Eating On The Wild Side (2013).
 Jo Robinson